 TADW will be offering two courses of study for the six-week intensive.

-Performance Track: Performance-based students spend the six weeks taking morning classes in Acting, Dance & Musical Theatre learning fundamental and more advanced skill of each discipline.
-The afternoon is spent in rehearsal for one of our two productions.
+Performance Track: Performance-based students spend the six weeks taking morning classes in Acting, Dance & Voice learning fundamental and more advanced skills in each of the disciplines.
+The afternoon is spent in rehearsal for our production.
 All enrolled Performance students must audition but are guaranteed to be cast!

 Technical Theatre: The Technical Theatre track guides students through the process of creating a show from the backstage perspective.
 Our Tech Theatre students learn fundamentals in design, scenic construction, light hang, sound installation and how to run a production.
 Once performances start all tech students become the crew for the shows under the direct supervision of our staff.